pablo-abc/felte/packages/element/README.md

 ## Usage

 To learn more about how to use `felte` to handle your forms, check the [official documentation](https://felte.dev/docs/element/getting-started). **TODO**: Add documentation

+## Framework compatibility

+This package should work nicely with any framework.
+Specially if you're using the `prepareForm` method of creating your form.
+It also works really nice with frameworks that set attributes as properties or frameworks that provide syntax to set values to properties of elements instead of attributes.